dymodi/dymodi.github.io/Research/Writing/Prepared-Paragraphs.md

 ## General Contents

+### Introduction - Problem Importance / Innovation

+However, despite sharing some common characteristics a one-size-fits- all solution does not exist in this space. （可以用在 application-customized 的文章里）

 ### Introduction - System Work

 We present the first systematic work to design, implement, and evaluate a carpool service, called coRide, in a large-scale taxicab network intended to reduce total mileage for less gas consumption. -- Desheng, coRide